jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 # Quantum Threat and Cryptanalysis

-Let's explore here in more detail the quantum threat to classical cryptographic systems and the well-known algorithm that poses a significant risk to their security - Shor's algorithm.
-Understanding the implications of quantum attacks on widely-used encryption schemes like RSA, ECC and others will highlight the need to move to quantum-resistant cryptographic solutions.
+Let's explore here in more detail the quantum threat to classical cryptographic systems and the well-known algorithm that poses a significant risk to their security like the Shor's algorithm.
+Understanding the implications of quantum attacks on widely-used encryption schemes like RSA, ECC and others will highlight the need to introduce quantum-resistant cryptographic solutions.
 Knowing how long the data has to be protected and guessing a date for potential availability of reliable quantum computers, the urgency for action is revealed.
 But let's go step by step.

 Let's move trough...
 - [Quantum Threat to Classical Cryptographic Systems](#quantum-threat-to-classical-cryptographic-systems)